voiceinthedark/vscode-ext-markdown-tasks/README.md

 ## Installation

-Copy the vsix extension to your extensions folder.
+To load an extension, you need to copy the files to your VS Code extensions folder .vscode/extensions.
+Depending on your platform, it is located in the following folders:
 -   **Windows** `%USERPROFILE%\.vscode\extensions`
 -   **macOS** `~/.vscode/extensions`
 -   **Linux** `~/.vscode/extensions`

+To install an extension, run the following command:
+`code --install-extension markdown-task-calculator-0.0.2.vsix`

 ## Release Notes